UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UTSA has combined with its opponents to score more than 53 points in six of 10 games this season.
+- UTSA's games this season have gone over 53.5 points six of 10 times.

-- UAB has combined with its opponents to score more than 53 points in three of nine games this season.
+- UAB's games have gone over 53.5 points in three of nine chances this season.

+- The combined points per game average of the two teams, 66.6, is 13.1 points more than Saturday's over/under.

 UTSA Stats and Trends

-- UTSA has played 10 games, with eight wins against the spread.

-- The Roadrunners have an against the spread record of 5-2 in their seven games when favored by 5 points or more so far this season.
+- The Roadrunners have been favored by 4.5 points or more seven times this season and are 5-2 ATS in those games.

-- UTSA has eclipsed the over/under in 40% of its opportunities this year (four times over 10 games with a set point total).
+- UTSA has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).

 - This year, the Roadrunners have nine turnovers, seven fewer than the Blazers have takeaways (16).